 Dews the chance to teach his students financial literacy.
-Photo of Cornell Dews and 2nd photo of students his students

-Mr. Dews and

-The Children's Guild School of Prince George's County announced two new Science, Technology, Engineering and Math (STEM) initiatives for students.
+Photo of Cornell Dews and 2nd photo of students announced two new Science, Technology, Engineering and Math (STEM) initiatives for students.
 The Makerspace Project engages middle school and high school students with autism spectrum disorder (ASD) or multiple disabilities in introductory engineering by building an inclusive community of neurodiverse and neurotypical families, peers, and special education teachers and made possible by a generous donation from a student's parent.
 Engineering for US All (e4usa) is a first-of-its-kind, national initiative designed to introduce engineering design principles to a new generation of students.
-The Children's Guild School of Prince George's grant managed by the University of Maryland.
+The Children's Guild School of Prince George's County is the first special education school to participate, made possible by a National Science Foundation (NSF) grant managed by the University of Maryland.